-Iran attacks: Twin assaults on parliament and shrine rock Tehran
+Iran's Revolutionary Guards blame Saudis for Tehran attacks | CNN

 Last major attack in 2010

-Iran -- with its largely Shiite population -- has been involved in military actions against Sunni terrorist groups such as ISIS, who regard Shiites as apostates, but such terror attacks in the country are rare.
+Iran – which is more than 90% Shiite – has been involved in military actions against Sunni terrorist groups such as ISIS, who regard Shiites as apostates, but such terror attacks in the country are rare.

 Last year, Iran’s government said it thwarted “one of the biggest plots” by terror groups targeting Tehran and other major cities during the month of Ramadan.
 This year’s holy month started almost two weeks ago on May 26.

-Note: Correction: Earlier versions of this article mischaracterized how long Saudi Arabia and Iran have had a sectarian feud.